 kinds property

-A reportingDescriptorRelationship object SHALL contain a property named kinds whose value is an array of one or more unique (§3.7.3) strings, each of which specifies a relationship between thisObject and theTarget (see §3.50.1).
+A reportingDescriptorRelationship object MAY contain a property named kinds whose value is an array of one or more unique (§3.7.3) strings, each of which specifies a relationship between thisObject and theTarget (see §3.50.1).
+If kinds is absent, it SHALL default to [ "relevant" ] (see below for the meaning of "relevant").

 When possible, SARIF producers SHOULD use the following values, with the specified meanings.